luzmo-official/cumulio-auth0/Readme.md

 `npm install`

-create a file called '.env' in the root directory with two keys (replace the KEY & TOKEN with the one from your Cumul.io account):
+Create a file called '.env' in the root directory with two keys.
+Replace the KEY & TOKEN with the one from your Cumul.io account.
+You can create one in your Profile settings under API Tokens:

 ```
 CUMULIO_API_KEY=XXX
 CUMULIO_API_TOKEN=XXX
 ```

 ## II.
+Create a dashboard

+Here we will use the United Widgets Sales dataset.
+First, you will have to create a new dashboard.
+Then you can find the dataset in DATA -> Add new dataset (+) -> Demo Data.
+Here select United Widgets Sales dataset and Imort.

+Create a dashboard with a parameter `department` of type `Hierarchy[]` and use it in a dashboard filters on United Widgets - Sales.

+## III.
 Auth0 setup

 1. Create an account [here](https://auth0.com/)